 Stage – IV: Optimized Value creation

 Organizations have overcome the hard work of establishing a contract repository, oriented the employees for adhering to processes, and trained AI models to analyze legal clauses and organization’s contracts.
 After putting in efforts, organizations can reap benefits via dashboards to track qualitative and quantitative performance metrics.
 Contracts can now be enabled for compliance monitoring and improved risk assessment and tracking.
-WIth the right technology and robust process in place, organizations can set expectations for self-reporting contracts.
-This transaction approach to contracts lead to continuous improvement and limits exception handling as the system auto-corrects errors and take necessary actions.
+With the right technology and robust process in place, organizations can set expectations for self-reporting contracts.
+This transaction approach to contracts leads to continuous improvement and limits exception handling as the system auto-corrects errors and takes necessary actions.

-Like most digital transformation, CLM implementations cannot be a big-bang approach, and organizations need to walk through different stages.
+Like most digital transformations, CLM implementations cannot be a big-bang approach, and organizations need to walk through different stages for the successful adoption of CLM software.
 Some organizations want to achieve analysis from the Cognitive Intelligence stage irrespective of a process.
-The skipping of stages leads to a multitude of problems as AI may give wrong information and eventually AI loses fizzle as business users become skeptical about reports and insights.
-Organizations should adopt an iterative sprint approach for implementing CLM.
+The skipping of stages leads to a multitude of problems as AI may give wrong information and eventually, AI loses fizzle as business users become skeptical about reports and insights.
+Organizations should adopt an iterative sprint approach for implementing CLM software.